pingcap/community/architecture/README.md

 #### How to become a Contributor

-- Merged at least 1 PR for any SIG
+- merged at least 1 PR for any project in the [PingCAP Organization](https://github.com/pingcap)

 You are also encouraged to participate in the projects in the following ways:

-- Actively answer technical questions asked by community users in github issues.
+- Actively answer technical questions asked by community users in GitHub issues.
 - Help test the projects
 - Help review the pull requests (PRs) submitted by others
 - Help improve technical documents